neat/adaptive/core

 ANCESTOR_UNIQ_MODE_LINEAGE_PRESSURE

-Mode label for ancestor-uniqueness control via lineage-pressure tuning.
+Mode label for ancestor-uniqueness control achieved through lineage-pressure strength tuning.

 ANNEAL_BASELINE_GENERATIONS